Hk669/HacksArena/README.md

  - The code exhibits the capabilities of creating, reading, updating, and deleting blog posts.
 This enables users to share
  - their experiences, insights, and tips related to hackathons.

+- **Implemented redis cache**
+ - cache for the blog posts
+ - events information

 - **Search Functionality:**
   - Search for hackathons based on titles and descriptions.
   - Search for users based on usernames and names.